gdamberg/ohmydot/README.md

 # ohmydot

 My personal dotfiles.
 A work in progress...
-U

 ## credits